What happens when you are hungry?

 - Attend Meetups.
 This is a great alternative to social media and lets you actually meet people.

 - Connect with your parents.
-You’d be surprised how cool and intelligent they are.
+You would be surprised how cool and intelligent they are.

 - Get a pet.
 A furry friend will cheer you up, and love you unconditionally.